Kiriki-liszt/JS_Inflator/README.md

 Any DAW with steinberg standard will automatically replace old plugins while opening project.
 Settings are also transfered automatically.

+Also, after plugin version change, do not open projects directly.
+Please open a blank project first, and let DAW scan plugins and change from v1 to v2, and then we can safely open previous projects.

 Tested as working are;

 1. Cubase 12(Windows), plugin v1.7.0 -> v2.0.0